Trauma-informed therapy may be able to help you manage and heal from the effects of trauma.

-Everyone responds differently to trauma and, therefore, to treatment.
+Everyone responds differently to trauma and, therefore, to trauma therapy.
 What works for one person may not work for another.
-In other words, there’s no one-size-fits-all approach to therapy and trauma recovery.
+In other words, there’s no one-size-fits-all approach to trauma therapy.

-With that said, besides the trauma-focused approaches, there are certain “gold standards” for treating trauma symptoms.
+With that said, besides the trauma-informed approaches, there are certain “gold standards” for treating trauma symptoms.

 This means that there is both research and clinical evidence that these approaches work for many people who have experienced traumatic events.

 CBT is often considered the first line of defense against trauma.

 It works by helping you identify unhelpful thought patterns, learn coping skills to deal with difficult situations, and gain a better understanding of why other people behave the way they do, according to the APA.

 There is no set time period for how long CBT takes to help you heal from trauma.
 It can be a few months to several years, depending on progress.